 Bobby’s been saving his money for years to buy a van of his own, but before he gets to that, we see him going through his daily routine.
 He manages to get on the bad side of the local van-driving bully, Dugan, by relentlessly ogling his girlfriend!
 Yes, it’s the same Dugan from Malibu Beach!

 What wisdom does The Van offer its audience?
 The message is one of hope: you can be hopelessly uncool, socially paleolithic and dumber than a box of dead crabs, but if you can get your hands on a big yellow boogie van, ha ha, you’ve got a chance!
-It is of course another movie chronicling first love and first s*x, but is also peerless in trapping that peculiarly 70s fascination with custom vehicles, in particular vans!
-George Barris, the most famous car customizer of them all, was not just the Kustomizer King: he was and is a towering figure of 70s mythology, worthy of inclusion on a Mount Rushmore of pop culture figures from that decade, along with Evel Knievel, Joe Montana and the Crying Indian!
-The Van serves well as a glowing tribute to the glitter-glitz mentality of the day: it's a big rainbow iron-on thumbs-up of a movie, and I give it two and a half bottles of castor oil-infused beer!
+It is of course another movie chronicling first love and first sex, but is also peerless in trapping that peculiarly 70s fascination with custom vehicles, in particular vans!
+George Barris, the most famous car customizer of them all, was not just the Kustomizer King: he was and is a towering figure of 70s mythology, worthy of inclusion on a Mount Rushmore of pop culture figures from that decade along with Evel Knievel, Joe Montana and the Crying Indian!
+The Van serves well as a glowing tribute to the glitter-glitz mentality of the day: it's a big rainbow iron-on thumbs-up of a movie, complete with a role for Danny DeVito of Wise Guys fame, and I give it two and a half bottles of castor oil-infused beer!